mcne65/rmotr.github.io/_posts/2015-01-08-scholarship-faqs.md

 **Can I bribe the judges?**

 Sadly no, those times are over.
-But if you want to follow us on [twitter](https://twitter.com/rmotr_com) or like us on [facebook](https://www.facebook.com/rmotr) we'll be really happy!
+But if you want to follow us on [twitter](https://twitter.com/rmotr_com) or like our page on [facebook](https://www.facebook.com/rmotr) we'll be really happy!

 **What happens if I don't get selected?**